-You’ve got a website, first of all is it even visible and are you appearing in search results (SERP) generally?
+You’ve got a website, first of all, is it even visible and are you appearing in search results (SERP) generally?
 You’ve probably searched your own business name many times to see what comes up, and you’ve probably noticed your home page appear but what about all those other pages?

 Quick tip – Head on over to google and literally type in site:think3.co.uk and it will return all the crawled pages from your website – is everything there as it should be?

 If not, head on over to Google Search Console.
-This is an entirely free tool that gets the sitemap for your website to say “hey google, my website needs crawling when you get chance!”
+This is an entirely free tool that gets the sitemap for your website to say “hey google, my website needs crawling when you get the chance!”

-Google ranks websites in a number of ways, one of which is your page speed and more importantly this year, is it optimised for use on mobile devices.
-You can check some core stats on your site by using the Google PageSpeed Insights tool where you just pop in your website and you’ll get results for both desktop and mobile when it comes to page speed – a slow website is going to put people off.
+Google ranks websites in a number of ways.
+One of which is your page speed and more importantly this year, is it optimised for use on mobile devices.
+You can check some core stats on your site by using the Google PageSpeed Insights tool.
+Where you just pop in your website and you’ll get results for both desktop and mobile.
+When it comes to page speed – a slow website is going to put people off.